ansible/dispatcherd/docs/config.md

 created.
 That means that tasks may be produced from the messaging system that the dispatcher service is listening to.

+The others are:
-The other current use case is `ScheduledProducer`, which submits tasks every certain number of seconds.
+ - `ScheduledProducer` - submits tasks every certain number of seconds
+ - `OnStartProducer` - runs tasks once after starting

 #### Publish